dqops/dqo/docs/checks/column/numeric/number-below-min-value-percent.md

 # number below min value percent data quality checks

-A column-level check that ensures that the percentage of values in the monitored column with a value below a user-defined value as a parameter does not fall below set thresholds.
+This check finds numeric values smaller than the minimum accepted value.
+It measures the percentage of values that are too small.
+ This check raises a data quality issue when the percentage of values that are too small exceeds the maximum accepted percentage.

 ___